Order of Visit: High Point #30

 The Governor and nearly half the state legislature voted to secede, while the remainder of the state legislature rejected this proposition.
 This friction led to Missouri effectively having two state governments for the remainder of the Civil War, and it remained a hotly-contested border state (like Tennessee), populated by sympathizers from both sides.

 In 1863, the Union Army built a small fort in the southern portion of the state near Pilot Knob, and named it Ft.
 Davidson.
 However, Missouri’s real strategic significance was in the Mississippi River to the east.
-And once Grant’s Army took control of the Mississippi River in the spring of 1863, the state of Missouri became of limited strategic value.
+Once Grant’s Army took control of the Mississippi River in the spring of 1863, the state of Missouri would only have limited strategic value.

 The 8,000 Confederate forces were successfully repelled during each of their attempts to take Fort Davidson.
 Then the Union troops blew up the fort’s magazine and used the diversion to slip past the Confederate troops and retreat back to St. Louis undetected.